DIY Workbench Ideas

 • Repeat the above steps – But instead, build the Shelf framing.
 We recommend it be 24″ x 60″ long, which allows leg room under the bench.

-• Next, take the framing for the bottom shelf and screw it onto the legs at your desired height.
-To make it easier, consider using a solid object like a cinder block or paint to hold the frame at a uniform height while attaching it.
+• To make it easier, consider using a solid object like a cinder block or paint to hold the frame at a uniform height while attaching it.

 Step 3: Attach (4) 2″ x 4″ Workbench Legs